fuse-box/fuse-box/docs/resource_links.md

 # Resource root

-If no option specified FuseBox, will try to assume your resource root by doing the following:
+If no option specified, FuseBox will try to assume your resource root by doing the following:

 - Checking `resources` setting for `resourceFolder` and `resourcePublicRoot` field
 - Checking `webIndex` setting for `publicPath` and combined it with `resourceFolder`